AI Data Operations · Pricing Intelligence 2026

 India-Based Annotation

-• 60–80% lower cost than US-based equivalent
+• 60–80% lower cost than US-based equivalent annotation

 • Large scalable workforce — rapid team ramp-up for high-volume projects

-• Strong computer vision and NLP annotation capability
+• Strong computer vision and NLP annotation capability at enterprise scale

 Best for: High-volume computer vision, NLP, retail, agricultural, and automotive annotation.
-AI startups and mid-market enterprises with structured QA requirements.
+AI startups and enterprises with structured QA requirements.

 🇺🇸